Pre-Arbitration ChargebackDon’t You Hate Fighting Disputes That You’ve Already Won?

 A pre-arbitration is a case filed by an issuing or acquiring bank after a chargeback has already been reversed.
-The issuer usually initiates them if further evidence or argument is presented by the cardholder concerning the original dispute, depending whether the dispute is funneled through the ‘allocation’ or ‘collaboration’ workflow.
+The issuer usually initiates them if further evidence or argument is presented by the cardholder concerning the original dispute.

 Pre-arbitrations, or “pre-arbs,” are sometimes referred to by different parties as pre-arbitration chargebacks.
 This is incorrect terminology, though.
 According to Visa, pre-arbitration is the correct term.

-Many people also mistakenly use the term “arbitration chargeback” interchangeably with pre-arbitration.
-They’re not the same thing either, though.
+Many people also mistakenly use the term “arbitration chargeback” interchangeably.
+While they may seem like the same thing, they’re not.
 Instead, consider each to be a step in the final representment process (more on this later).

 Why Do Pre-Arbitrations Happen?